asgeirrr/pgantomizer/README.rst

 .. image:: https://badge.fury.io/py/pgantomizer.svg
     :target: https://badge.fury.io/py/pgantomizer

-Anonymize data in your PostgreSQL dababase with ease.
+Anonymize data in your PostgreSQL database with ease.
 Anonymization is handy if you need to provide data to people that should not have access to the personal information of the users.
 Importing the data to third-party tools where you cannot guarantee what will happen to the data is also a common use case.
 This tool will come in handy when GDPR will take effect in EU-countries.